RT-LOC/docs/docs/getstarted/basic_positioning_getting_started.md

 ![BLE](../web/img/ble4.png)

-Once the algorithm is done, the view will automatically switch to visualise the anchors.
+Once the algorithm is done, the view will automatically switch to visualize the anchors.
 You can check if these positions correspond to where you have placed your anchors.
 ![BLE](../web/img/ble_anchor_positions.png)

 You can also see the coordinates of the anchors in the _Configure_ screen.